Visa Information for After Your Studies

 - The Guidance from the UK Council for International Student Affairs (UKCISA) has further details about eligibility, the requirements and how to apply, plus links to Home Office guidance.
 There is also further information about other work visas if you are not eligible to apply for the Graduate Route.

 The Start-up scheme is aimed at anyone who wants to start a business in the UK (and is not a UK/EU/EEA citizen).
 Start-up visas are valid for two years, and allow qualifying applicants to work in the UK on developing your own business plan, once the university has confirmed you have a viable business proposal, and once you have received the visa to do so.

 It is possible to switch to this visa from a number of different current immigration categories, and you can also apply from outside the UK.
-This information is for students of the University of Wolverhampton on Tier 4 visas.
+This information is for students of the University of Wolverhampton on the student route visa.
 If you are studying or working at the university and have a different immigration status you can contact us for further advice.

 Please be aware the University of Wolverhampton will only consider applications for endorsement from our own students or employees.
 We cannot accept external applications at this time.

 Endorsing body and business plan

 The University of Wolverhampton will be your endorsing body, which is similar to being your student route visa sponsor.
 You will need to complete the university’s application process, which includes submitting a business plan to the Enterprise team.
 If your proposal meets the following criteria you may be eligible to be endorsed by the university: